ibm-cloud-docs/Cloudant/tutorials/create_dedicated_hardware_plan.md

     c.
 (Optional) Add a tag.

     d.
 Select an authentication method.<br>
-       The Standard plan is the only plan for the Dedicated Hardware environment.
+       The Standard plan is the only plan you can use with the Dedicated Hardware environment.

     ![{{site.data.keyword.cloudant_short_notm}} instance](images/img0005e.png){: caption="Figure 13. {{site.data.keyword.cloudant_short_notm}} instance" caption-side="bottom"}

-6. Click Create`.<br>
+6. Click **Create**.<br>
     After a few seconds, the instance is provisioned on the environment you selected.

     ![Standard instance](images/create_button_provision_standard.png){: caption="Figure 14.
 Standard instance" caption-side="bottom"}